pytheas-tools/pytheas/packages/pytheas-documentation/src/how-it-works/README.md

 -   javaast for Java files
 -   vue-template-compiler for Vue files

+## PWA

+Workbox is configured with a local cache strategy which match all these file extensions : svg, html, css, js, ts, json

 ## Project parsing

-After files dropped, demo selected, folder selected with Electron or workspace in VSCode :
+After some files are dropped by the user, or demo selected, or folder selected with Electron or workspace in VSCode, the files enter a reading/parsing workflow.

 ## Orchestration